kkacper125/Arduino-reaction-game/README.md

 Functionality:
   The leds wil blink for a random amount of time.
+  If a person presses the button too early, the oter person wins.

   When both leds stop blinking, the first person to press their button wins and their led is on all the time.
   To play again press the reset button.